Why Do Some People Dislike Astrology?

 The Oversimplification of Astrology

 Astrology enthusiasts don’t often possess the same level of knowledge as professional astrologers.
 So they can make fundamental errors such as assessing others according to their Sun sign alone.
-For instance, in the past, when telling people I was a Leo, they would often make snap judgements about me.
-I’d get comments such as “oh, you must love money then”, and “Leos have enormous egos”.

 It Can Prevent People From Improving Themselves

 Most of us have things we’d like to change about ourselves.
-Be might like to become calmer, more tolerant, or less people pleasing.
-If someone believes they can’t possibly change themselves because of their astrological chart, that won’t serve them.
+We might like to become calmer, more tolerant, or less people pleasing.
+So, if someone believes they can’t possibly change themselves because of their astrological chart, that won’t serve them at all.
 And that really is very disempowering.
-We all have the capacity to change, no matter what lies within our chart.
-We just have to really desire the change and go for it.

-To provide you with a personal example, I used to be super fiery and at times, a little too dramatic.
-I’d overreact in certain situations.
-I really didn’t like those things about myself and I decided I needed to change.
-I put the work on and made it happen.
+I put the work in by getting a lot of energy healing done and made it happen.
 It took a few years but now, I’m much calmer and challenging comments and situations tend to roll off my back.
-And that is thanks to my own free-will (and help from my lovely energy healer), that these changes were successfully implemented.
+And it’s thanks to my own free-will (and help from my lovely energy healer), that these changes were successfully implemented.

 Manifesting Negative Events People and Outcomes

-I believe in the Law of Attraction.
-You might too.
-If you do, then you might agree with the idea that we manifest according to the conscious and subconscious beliefs we hold.
 If an astrologer tells you that there is something contained within your chart that won’t allow you to achieve something you really wish for, you could manifest that experience—if you believe them.

 In this way, astrology can be seen as a bit toxic.
-However, no astrologer worth their salt would put someone off from achieving their dreams.
+However, no astrologer worth their salt would put someone off achieving their dreams.
 We can all do whatever we want.
 We just have to put our minds to it.
 Astrology can serve as gentle guidance on how to attain the things we desire.

 It May Negatively Impact Loved Ones

 When I was growing up, I had a friend who was absolutely addicted to reading her horoscope.
 She read it every single morning and whatever it said was taken as gospel.
 Worse still, the horoscopes she would read verged on the negative.
 If they stated that she’d have a bad day, week, or month, she really thought she would, and so her mood would shift downwards.
-I felt sorry for her but it was also frustrating to witness.

 Having seen a good friend give away her personal power by allowing the stars to dictate her life, I can totally understand why some people might regard astrology as damaging.
 I can’t imagine how challenging the situation was for her parents.